alexlimxiangwei/CSC3107_Information_Visualisation/inflation_poster.typ

 == Visualization Improvements
 <visualization-improvements>
 The enhancements to the visualization, including the integration of major events like COVID-19 and their impact on inflation, provide a richer contextual understanding of the data.
-The use of a continuous timeline and a heat map color gradient from blue to red effectively illustrates trends and changes over time.
+The use of a continuous timeline and a heat map color gradient from blue \(inflation decrease) to red \(inflation increase) effectively illustrates trends and changes over time and provides more clarity compared to the original plot.
 Additionally, incorporating COVID-19 case data adds depth, emphasizing the correlation between the pandemic and inflation fluctuations.
 Adjusting the x-axis ratio allows for better analysis, highlighting the significance of dates in relation to COVID-19 cases and inflation rates.
+The addition of bins allow ease of readability for users to distinguish the shades of color.
 These improvements make the visualization effectively illustrate trends and correlations over time.